-NATO ministers talk Russia-Ukraine war, Kosovo unrest at Brussels summit
+NATO chief urges allies to ‘stay the course’ in supporting Ukraine

 Sweden’s membership bid

-Hanging in the background of the summit is the membership status of Sweden, which has been awaiting ratification from Turkey and Hungary for 18 months.
+Hanging in the background is the membership status of Sweden, which has been awaiting ratification from Turkey and Hungary for 18 months.

 Stoltenberg on Tuesday told Hungarian media he expected the two countries to approve Sweden’s membership bid without further delay, but gave no precise timeline.

-The Turkish parliament started this month to debate Sweden’s bid to join after President Recep Tayyip Erdogan launched the process following a deal at a NATO summit in July.
+The Turkish parliament started this month to debate Sweden’s bid to join after President Recep Tayyip Erdogan launched the process following a deal at a NATO summit in July, but the legislature’s foreign affairs commission decided to delay the vote after lawmakers expressed reservations.

-Erdogan had delayed the ratification process over longstanding complaints Sweden is failing to act against Kurdish armed groups in its country that Turkey considers “terrorist” groups.
+Turkey has demanded that Sweden take more steps to rein in local members of the Kurdistan Workers’ Party (PKK), considered a “terrorist” group by Ankara, the EU and the US.

-NATO’s other allies had hoped to formally welcome Sweden into the alliance at its Brussels summit, but Turkey’s ratification process is still at the committee level in parliament.
+Sweden and Finland requested to join NATO in May last year following Russia’s invasion of Ukraine.
+In order to join, a country must be approved by all current members.
+While Finland’s accession was approved in April, Turkey and Hungary have yet to approve Sweden’s application for membership.